JCSS-PMC/PMC/part-02/wave-loads.md

 where $k$ is a parameter for the correlation between crest and subsequent trough.

 The extreme wave height estimates can be transformed into measures for the crests using e.g. Stokes theory or regression analysis.
-E.g., Skourup et al. (1996) analyse data from the Central North Sea (Gorm field) and finds the expected ratio 0.69 between extreme crest height and extreme wave height.
+E.g., {cite}`Skourup1996` analyse data from the Central North Sea (Gorm field) and finds the expected ratio 0.69 between extreme crest height and extreme wave height.

 Note that wave heights may be correlated to water levels through the wind speed.